patdegenBNB/bnb-chain.github.io/docs/dev-outlook/user-exp.md

 sidebar_label: User Experience
 sidebar_position: 2
 ---
-# Imporvements for better User Experience
+# Improvements for better User Experience

 ## User Experience
 Besides the limitation of the block gas limit cap, the other major factor that can impact BSC capacity is the rate of fork.
 Fork and re-organization of the blockchain can be very costly for both validators and fullnode.